 - 1. Remove refrigerant tubing panel or coil (lower) access panel. - 2.
-Remove access valve fitting cap and depress the valve stem in access fitting to release pressure.
+Remove red valve cap and depress the valve stem in access fitting to release pressure.
 No pressure indicates possible leak. - 3.
 Replace the panel. - 4.
 Remove the spin closure on both the liquid and suction tubes using a tubing cutter. - 5.
-Insert liquid line set into liquid tube expansion and slide grommet about 18" away from braze joint. - Insert suction line set into suction tube expansion and slide insulation and grommet about 18" away from braze joint. - 7.
-Braze joints.
-Quench all brazed joints with water or a wet rag upon completion of brazing.
+Insert liquid line set into liquid tube expansion and slide grommet about 18" away from braze joint. - 6.
+Insert suction line set into suction tube expansion and slide insulation and grommet about 18" away from braze joint. - Braze joints.
+Braze joints should be made only with the connections provided external to the cabinet.
+Do not alter the cabinet nor braze inside the cabinet.
+Quench all brazed joints with water or a wet rag upon completion of brazing. - 8.
+Ensure no wet rags or debris left inside cabinet before closing cabinet. - 9.
+Ensure that the red cap is reinstalled on the access fitting and is hand-tight.